 In the coastal districts of the old Norway, a strandsitter was a beach dweller – who rented a small piece of land – but owned the house he built on it.
 His livelihood was usually connected to the sea.

 Oslo is the capital city of Norway.
 It was founded in AD 1048 by the Viking king Harald Hardråde.
-Historically, the city was also known as Christiania or Kristiania.
+Historically, the city is also known as Christiania or Kristiania.

 Queen Maud of Norway was born in London in 1869, as Princess Maud of Wales.
 Her grandmother was none other than the formidable Queen Victoria.